sam6816/nqueens/README.md

 N16 --> 181822126

 Suddenly there is a clear distribution favoring the center queens: now it pays off to have *both* diagonals run off the board.

-From here the solutions get to be reduced by ~12 over the remaining 5 rows.
+From here the 181.8 Mio solutions get to be reduced by ~12 over the remaining 5 rows.
 See final result for N16 above: 14.7 Mio.

 ### Conclusion

 The segmented breadth-first approach is an extra layer for a backtracking algorithm.
 It keeps the generations in sync as long as possible, or desired.
 Instead of backtracking proper i.e. fetching a previous single state it works more by *extinction*: a dead branch simply leaves no trace in the next generation.

 With backtracking, also by recursion, every single new solution must ask: "Or am I on the last row?".
 I believe the row-hopping also leads to all these